zerok/zerokspot.com/content/weblog/2021/project-hail-mary.md

 Nobody can really help him there as he is - again similar to the protagonist from The Martian” - all alone.
 That feeling of loneliness is again very well represented here.
 It helps you realize once again how a small speck of matter you as a human being are in the grand scheme of things.
 That and how far away even the closest stars are from Earth.

 I guess by now I don’t really have to say that I really enjoyed this one.
-Sure, it’s not as “novel” as “The Martian” but it improves on nearly every aspect here, increasing the scope once more and simply makes or an awesome read!
+Sure, it’s not as “novel” as “The Martian” but it improves on nearly every aspect here, increasing the scope once more and simply makes for an awesome read!